My Story September 30th, 2016 By Brian Shim

 |Qubo (kids)||standard (480i)||weak|

 |Ion Life||standard (480i)||medium|

-I live in a medium-sized city of less than 200,000 people that has its own local TV stations, to give you an idea.
+Providence, RI is a city of less than 200,000 people, to give you an idea.
 The stations labelled "strong" came in pretty much wherever I put my antenna.
 The ones labelled "weak" required very specific tweaking... sometimes inches mattered.

 Now that I have lived with this for a while, do I miss cable?
 There are channels that I do miss like the Discovery Channel, History Channel, Travel Channel, and stuff like that.
 Instead of Samantha Brown, I watch Rick Steves.
 Instead of History Channel, I watch Ken Burns.
 Instead of Discovery, I watch Nova.
 You get the idea.
 But when I think about how much I'm saving, I don't mind.
 I still get the shows that I like on the networks, plus I seem to get even more PBS channels than with cable, interestingly enough.

 And, I find that I'm channel surfing less, since there are fewer channels to surf.
 It takes me less time to find out when there's nothing good on TV.
 I am also watching a lot less trash TV - stuff with no redeeming value - like mindless reality shows.
 I have banished these forever and feel better!!
 I now spend more time going out and meeting with friends and family.

 I am not anti-cable.
 For some people, cable is the only option (if you live far from TV transmitters, or love to watch live sports).
 I just want to show people that there are alternatives that they might not have thought about.
 I don't think people know how good broadcast TV is now that it has gone digital.

 I'll continue to post my findings and research on DisableMyCable.
 I hope it is helpful to you. - Brian